INSIGHT-Desperate for bailout, Cyprus plays risky geopolitical game

 How bad a Cypriot bankruptcy might be for the rest of Europe is, as yet, far from clear.

-Earlier this week, one London-based fund described the Cyprus bailout as the euro zone’s “Franz Ferdinand moment,” comparing it to the assassination of an Austrian archduke in Sarajevo that sparked World War One in 1914.
+Earlier this week, one London-based fund described the Cyprus bailout as the euro zone’s “Franz Ferdinand moment”, comparing it to the assassination of an Austrian archduke in Sarajevo that sparked world war in 1914.

-“That might be an overstatement,” said Fiona Hill, a former senior official on the U.S. National Intelligence Council and now head of the Europe Program at the Brookings Institution.
+“That might be an overstatement,” said Fiona Hill, a former senior official on the U.S. National Intelligence Council and now head of the Europe Programme at the Brookings Institution.